Click for homepage

 Below is a series of photographs that were taken during and after the restoration of the machine.
 Considering its age, the G219 is in a remarkably good condition.
 The die-cast bottom panel is complete and has not been 'eaten' by moisture or chemicals.
 Apart from the missing battery compartment and the lamp panel hold-down nuts, the chassis is complete and all wiring is intact.

 The image above shows the machine as seen from the left rear side.
 It gives a clear view of the rotors and the stepping mechanism.
-Note the large empty hole in the side of the chassis, just below the rotors.
+Note the large unused hole in the side of the chassis, just below the rotors.
 In the Ch.15b version of the machine, this hole held a 28 contact socket/switch which could be used for the connection of a printing device.
 On the Ch.15a (shown here), this socket/switch is omitted.
-For a detailed description of this socket/switch, refer to our G111 page.
+For a detailed description of the socket/switch, refer to our G111 page.

 Enigma G interior (battery compartment removed)